Pizza Man (1991 film)

 Pizza Man is a 1991 comedy film starring Bill Maher and Annabelle Gurwitch; written and directed by J.F.
 Lawton, who was credited as J.D.
 Athens.
-The film received a PG-13 rating by the MPAA.

 Plot

 Elmo Bunn is an L.A. pizza delivery man with a reputation for never having delivered a cold pizza or being stiffed on a bill.
 When a call comes into his shop for an extra-large with sausage and anchovies to go to a dangerous part of East Hollywood, Elmo knows he's in for trouble.